The Organic Substrate

 External arbiters of your knowing, truth, and wellbeing.

-An erasure of most archetypically feminine-leaning principles such as abundance, power, flow, balance, dialog, difference, interconnectivity, and strength was never a cultural accident.
+An erasure of most archetypically feminine-leaning principles was never a cultural accident.
+Abundance, power, flow, balance, dialog, difference, interconnectivity, strength.
 It was a systems architecture decision.
 An aggression over assertion and protection strategic value.

 Extraction